SophonLab/serverless-services/auth/README.md

 # Auth

-Auth service initialize an Amazon Cognito user pool and user pool client, and handles user signin/signout, and acts as an authorizer for other lambda functions.
+Auth service uses Auth0 user pool and provide an auth function which can act as an authorizer for other lambda functions.

 ## Getting Started